 This month, we interviewed Brian Wilson, an ARM Institute Member, ARM Institute Champion and the Chair of our Education & Workforce Development Advisory Committee (EWAC).
-Brian has been involved with the ARM Institute since our inception in 2017 and helps to guide the strategic direction of our workforce activities, which includes RoboticsCareer.org, our robust national workforce solution that supports the full ecosystem needed to fix the manufacturing workforce gap.
+Brian has been involved with the ARM Institute since our inception in 2017 and helps to guide the strategic direction of our workforce activities, which includes RoboticsCareer.org, our robust national workforce solution that supports the full ecosystem needed to fix the manufacturing workforce training gap.

 Get to know Brian in the interview below!
 Plus, connect with Brian and more subject matter experts from the ARM Institute membership at our Annual Member Meeting taking place Nov.
 15-17, 2022 in Pittsburgh, PA.